RobinLWilson/Project_4/README.md

 ## Summary

 ## What would we have done differently
+Based on chi-square value and low p-value we received results proving a statistical significants, therefore we need to analyze these features in the future.

+- EnvironmentSatisfaction
+- JobSatisfaction
+- MaritalStatus
+- StockOptionLevel
+- WorkLifeBalance
+- YearsAtCompany
+- YearsInCurrentRole

+We would do deeper analysis into the backround of the data, to see if there is any coorelation about Covid-19 and what part of the world the company is from and about its reputation.

+This report presents a comprehensive analysis of key employee-related features within our dataset, utilizing chi-square statistics and associated p-values to establish statistical significance.
+The following features have demonstrated notable statistical associations:

+- EnvironmentSatisfaction
+- JobSatisfaction
+- MaritalStatus
+- StockOptionLevel
+- WorkLifeBalance
+- YearsAtCompany
+- YearsInCurrentRole

+Recommendations for Future Analysis:

+Given the observed statistical significance, it is imperative to conduct a more in-depth analysis into the background of the data.
+The following areas are recommended for further exploration:

+Covid-19 Impact:

+Investigate the potential influence of the Covid-19 pandemic on employee satisfaction and organizational dynamics.
+Assess how external factors may have contributed to the observed statistical relationships.
+Geographic Influence:

+Explore regional variations within the dataset to identify potential correlations between employee features and the geographic location of the company.
+Consider cultural, economic, and social factors that may impact employee satisfaction.
+Company Reputation:

+Analyze the dataset in relation to the reputation of the company.
+Assess whether there are discernible patterns indicating a correlation between employee features and the overall perception of the organization.
+Conclusion:

+The findings from the chi-square analysis highlight significant associations within key employee-related features.
+To gain a comprehensive understanding, it is recommended to delve deeper into the background of the data, considering external factors such as Covid-19, geographic location, and company reputation.
+This nuanced analysis will provide valuable insights for strategic decision-making and workforce management.

 ## Data Analysts and Roles
 - [Janka Glenn](https://github.com/jankaglenn)  ![Gmail Badge](https://img.shields.io/badge/Gmail-EA4335?logo=gmail&logoColor=fff&style=flat) ![LinkedIn Badge](https://img.shields.io/badge/LinkedIn-0A66C2?logo=linkedin&logoColor=fff&style=flat)